Adad-nirari I: Early rule

 Axe blade with the name Adad-nārārī I: Kassite period. in the Louvre.

-He boasted that he was the "defeater of the heroic armies of the Kassites (their Babylonian neighbors to the south), Qutu (their eastern Gutean neighbors), Lullumu (the Lullubi tribesmen of Ancient Iran immediately east of Assyria) and Shubaru ("northerners in Asia Minor").
+He boasted that he was the "defeater of the heroic armies of the Kassites (the ruling dynasty of their Babylonian neighbours to the south), Qutu (their eastern Gutean neighbours in northwestern Iran), Lullumu (the pre Indo-European Lullubi tribesmen of Ancient Iran immediately east of Assyria) and Shubaru (" Hurrian and Hittite northerners in Asia Minor").
 Pacifier of all enemies above and below."
 The defeat of Nazi-Maruttaš' Kassite forces must have been particularly sweet as his father "could not rectify the calamities inflicted by the king of the Kassite lands," during his reign.
-It took place at the town of Kār Ištar in the province of Ugarsulu and victory was assured when Adad Nirari's army fell on the Kassite camp "like a devastating flood," as described gloatingly by Tukulti-Ninurta I in his eponymous epic, plundering and carrying off his royal standard.
-This triumph resulted in a border realignment with Assyria extending its territory south, into Pilasqu, the city of Arman in Ugarsallu and Lullumu.
+It took place at the town of Kar Ishtar in the province of Ugarsulu and victory was assured when Adad Nirari's army fell on the Kassite camp "like a devastating flood," as described gloatingly by Tukulti-Ninurta I in his eponymous epic, plundering and carrying off his royal standard.
+This triumph resulted in a border realignment with Assyria extending its territory into southern Mesopotamia, into Pilasqu, the city of Arman in Ugarsallu and Lullumu.

 Nazi-Maruttaš' successor, Kadašman-Turgu was sufficiently motivated to secure peace that he seems to have agreed to a humiliating treaty with Adad Nirari where "he pardoned his (Nazi-Maruttaš') son of the crime," twice.

 Relations with Mitanni and Hittites

-With peace towards Babylon in the southeast, the Assyrians could turn their attention westwards taking lands from the former the Mitanni Empire.
+With peace and territorial gains in Assyria's favour towards Babylon in the south, the Assyrians could turn their attention north and westwards, taking lands from the former Mitanni Empire.
 Under Shattiwaza, Hanigalbat (the southern remnant of the Mitanni Empire) had become a vassal state of the Hittite empire, celebrated with a treaty, as a buffer to the ascendant Assyrians.
 But treaties were between individual kings during the late bronze age as nation states had yet to emerge and with the accession of Shattuara I in Hanigalbat and Urhi Teššup as Mursili III of the Hittites and a waning of Hittite engagement in international affairs, the former may have sought to adopt a more independent position.

-According to Adad-nārārī, conflict was triggered by Shattuara's preemptive attack which resulted in the defeat and capture of the Mitanni king Shattuara, who was taken to Aššur and forced to swear fealty as a vassal of the Assyrians, apparently without the intervention of the Hittites, providing regular tribute for the remainder of his reign.
+According to Adad-nārārī, conflict was triggered by Shattuara's preemptive attack which resulted in the defeat and capture of the Mitanni king Shattuara, who was taken to Aššur and forced to swear fealty as a vassal of the Assyrians, apparently without any attempted intervention by the Hittites, providing regular tribute for the remainder of his reign.